SigurdRiseth/CountryInfoService/README.md

 - **Population Information**: Get the population history of a given country.
    - Optional: Get the population history for a given time interval.
 - **Status Information**: Get the status of the service and external APIs.

+### External APIs
+The project integrates the following external APIs to provide country-related information:

+- **CountriesNow API**: Used to fetch details about countries, including historical population data and city listings.
+- **RestCountries API**: Supplies additional country information, such as capitals, bordering nations, and national flags.

+### known issues

+- The `/info` endpoint does not return data for South Sudan (`SS`/`SSD`).
+This is due to the absence of South Sudan in the `CountriesNow API`, preventing the retrieval of its city data.
+- The "default" handler does _not_ function correctly on Render, as it attempts to serve the `index.html` file from the `static` directory, which is not currently working.

 ## Requirements